xmow49/esp-idf-ci-action/README.md

 ## Add a new Docker tag for the action

-Docker image tags from https://hub.docker.com/r/espressif/idf/tags can be represented as a branch.
+Docker image tags from https://hub.docker.com/r/espressif/idf/tags.
-It's sufficient to have just a branch name for GitHub action to recognize @ref.
+Each Docker tag is stored in branch with prefix "branch-" and has tag same as in Docker.

 The new branch can be added by following the PowerShell script: